 Contracts usually last between 5 and 10 years, after which the buyer refinances with a traditional lender and the seller is paid in full.
 What distinguishes a land contract deal from a traditional home sale is that the seller retains the deed to the home as collateral.
 The buyer earns equitable title through the down payment as well as his monthly payments.
 Deals are recorded with the city or town as a sale.

 Equitable Title vs. Equity

 "Equitable title" isn't the same as "equity," however.
 Equity is simply the difference between a loan and the value of the property.
 For example, a homeowner who owns a home worth $200,000 and has a mortgage of $150,000 has $50,000 equity.
-Equitable title is different -- as defined by RealTown.com, it's "the equitable right to obtain absolute ownership to a property when legal title is held in another's name."
+Equitable title is different.
+If you have an equitable title, it means you have the right to get an ownership interest in the property, but someone else owns the legal title.
 Upon payment in full of the contract price, the seller, known as the "vendor," transfers the full title to the buyer, known as the "vendee."
 The vendee reaps the benefit, but also the risk, of any change in value of the property during the contract term.

 Why They're Used

 Contract for deed arrangements are more common in difficult lending environments, when lending is tight and potential buyers may struggle to get the money they need through conventional banks and mortgage providers.
 Credit and financial requirements have eliminated many would-be buyers from the real estate market; however, land contracts allow these buyers to become homeowners.
 Since bank approvals aren't required, deals are consummated more quickly and with less paperwork.
 Closing costs are lower as well.